jmquigley/js-output-loader/README.md

 				exclude: /node_modules|dist/,
 				loader: 'js-output-loader!babel-loader!awesome-typescript-loader'
 			},
+	...

 ```

-This module should be placed first in the loader list (which means it is used last by webpack...)
+This module should be placed first in the loader list (which means it is used last by webpack...).